-On 21 December 2018, a tenancy agreement was entered into between Unique Concept Development Limited (as landlord), a company incorporated in Hong Kong and wholly owned by Mr. Yu, and HM Services (as tenant), in respect of a property situated at House 77, Tycoon Place, 38 Lo Fai Road, Tai Po, New Territories, Hong Kong (used as the quarters of a Director), for a term of 12 months commencing on 1 January 2019 and ending on 31 December 2019 (both days inclusive) at a monthly rental of HK\$35,000.
-The total short-term lease expense paid to Unique Concept Development Limited for the year ended 31 December 2019 was HK\$420,000.
+On 21 December 2019, a tenancy agreement was entered into between Unique Concept Development Limited (as landlord), a company incorporated in Hong Kong and wholly owned by Mr. Yu, and HM Services (as tenant), in respect of a property situated at House 77, Tycoon Place, 38 Lo Fai Road, Tai Po, New Territories, Hong Kong (used as the quarters of a Director), for a term of 12 months commencing on 1 January 2020 and ending on 31 December 2020 (both days inclusive) at a monthly rental of HK\$35,000.
+The Group was terminated the tenancy agreement on 31 August 2020.
+The total short-term lease expense paid to Unique Concept Development Limited during the year was HK\$280,000.
 Each of the applicable percentage ratios as defined in Rule 19.07 of the GEM Listing Rules calculated with reference to the rental annual cap is less than 5% and the annual consideration is less than HK\$3,000,000.
 Accordingly, the entering into of the tenancy agreement constitutes an exempt continuing connected transaction of the Company under Rule 20.74 of the GEM Listing Rules, and is exempt from the reporting, annual review, announcement and independent shareholders' approval requirements under the GEM Listing Rules.